projectNEWM/newm-market/README.md

 Steps to set up:

 1. Start by funding the starter-wallet with 10 ADA, collat-wallet with 5 ADA, newm-wallet with 25 ADA, and reference-wallet with 350 ADA
-2. Enter the starter-token folder inside of scripts and run `mintStarterToken.sh`, hit enter to mint a starter token.
+2. Enter the starter-token folder inside scripts, run `mintStarterToken.sh`, and hit enter to mint a starter token.
-3. Update `config.json` in the parent folder with starter token information, update the change address as required.
+3. Update `config.json` in the parent folder with starter token information and update the change address as required.
 4. Run `complete_build.sh` in the parent folder to compile the contracts with Aiken.
-5. Enter the scripts folder and run `00_createScriptReferences.sh`, wait for the transactions to hit the chain.
+5. Enter the scripts folder and run `00_createScriptReferences.sh`, then wait for the transactions to hit the chain.
-6. Enter the reference folder and run `01_createReferenceUTxO.sh`, wait for the transactions to hit the chain.
+6. Enter the reference folder and run `01_createReferenceUTxO.sh`, then wait for the transactions to hit the chain.

-Contracts should be set up now.
+Following these steps will properly set up the marketplace contracts.
 Test by running `02_updateReferenceData.sh` inside the reference folder.
-It should validate and submit.
+The transaction should be able to validate and submit on-chain.

 # Batcher Configuration

-This section is dedicated to setting up a batcher as it requires locking up a complete set of band tokens and creating a few vault UTxOs.
+This section is dedicated to setting up a batcher, as it requires locking up a complete set of band tokens and creating a few vault UTxOs.

 ## NEWM Monster Band Lock Up

-Locking a band requires having 1 of each token prefix from the two policy ids below.
+Locking a band requires having one of each token prefix from the two policy ids below.

-Official NEWMonster Policy IDs
+### Official NEWMonster Policy IDs

 `e92f13e647afa0691006fb98833b60b61e6eb88d6180e7537bdb94a6`